ResearchOpenRepos/MLRepair/README.md

 ```
 ---
 #### __FT-51.
 Delete General Statement__
 ##### <font color='gray'>This template is used to delete the statement at the target position.
-It is primarily applied in scenarios such as removing erroneous logical statements, canceling context environment configurations for model runtime, reverting running devices to default settings, removing redundant gradient management configurations, and simplifying conditions for model validation triggers.</font>
+It is primarily applied in scenarios such as removing erroneous logical statements, canceling context environment configurations for model runtime, reverting execution devices to default settings, removing redundant gradient management configurations, and simplifying conditions for model validation triggers.</font>
 ```python
 -  original_statement
 ```